MEXIKA "Sounds of Ancient Mexico"

 MEXIKA toured Austria for 10 days in March of 2019.
 There, MEXIKA performed in a huge ecological park, two 200 year old theatres in Grav and Vienna, where people like Shubert and Mozart played and in Grav's main town square and a cafe on the Danube River!
 We were always the last and wildest act of the festival, so we ended all those shows with a bang!!!

-Martin also thanks the makers of his fine clay instruments, Xavier Quijas Yxayotl and Nash Tavewa.
+Martin also thanks the makers of most of his fine clay instruments, Xavier Quijas Yxayotl and Nash Tavewa.

 I'd also like to pay honor to, thank and recognize the following Jefes y Jefas for their teaching and their dancers, who have helped MEXIKA so many times: Capitana Virgina Carmelo & her Xipe Totec Danzantes; Capitana Liliana Curioca and her group, Danza Azteca Coaxochitl and Jefa Maggie and her group, Danza Azteca Yankuititl and Jefe Lazaro Arvizu & his Xipe Totec Danzantes Aztecas...Much love to you all.
 Tlazocamati...

 Martin would lastly, like to thank his parents, Lolo and Socorro, for their love and support, r.i.p. and his brother, John Lionel and his sister, Consuelo.

 MEXIKA performs on "indigenous instruments of Mexico” and plays several types of music:

 Music from all states of Mexico.
 Instruments differ.

 2) Music for "Mexica or Aztec" ceremonial dance with "Danzantes" (dancers) We play the traditional rhythms that the danzantes dance to in our ceremonies.
 No new age, only tradition.
 The dancers, of course, are accompanied by our “classical” instruments.
 The instrument group performs, we perform these same rhythms and create music from it.